flet-dev/website/docs/controls/column.md

 ### `auto_scroll`

-`True` if scrollbar should automatically move its position to the end when children update.
+`True` if scrollbar should automatically move its position to the end when children updated.
+Must be `False` for `scroll_to` method to work.

 ### `controls`